kayfilipp/HigherME/README.md

     </ul>
   </li>
   <li><b>Traditional Career Path:</b> A graduate of an accredited college with a STEM degree that found job placement in 1-2 years from graduation.</li>
+  <li><b>STEM Occupation:</b> Any occupation that draws heavily on engineering, math, science, or technological disciplines.
+For the purposes of our research, we define STEM Occupations using ONet Data which can be located <a href="https://www.onetonline.org/find/stem?t=0">here</a>.</li>
+  <li><b>STEM Degree:</b> Any degree completed in an associate's, Bachelor's, Master's, or PhD program that draws heavily on scientific disciplines.
+Mappings for both specific degree names and their broader degree areas are defined in <b>degree_codes.py</b> for the census data analysis project.</li>
 </ol>

 ### Census Data Analysis